Azure-Samples/azure-iot-central-arm-sdk-samples/go/README.md

 ### Prerequisites
 - [Go](https://golang.org/doc/install)
 - A resource group called **myResourceGroup** in your Azure subscription
+- Update main.go file with subscription id, client id, and tenant id information to allow for authorization.

 ### Installation
 To begin, simply clone this repository onto your local machine and run the following to install all the necessary dependencies.